I need human help to enter verification code (office hours only)

 This class will be held via Zoom only.
 After you sign up, you will receive a confirmation email with the Zoom login information.

-Monthly Meditations with Cantor Sarra
+Shalom Gathering with Cantor Sarra

 Shabbat Torah Study with Rabbi David